Col-E/recaf-site/src/user/install/via-manual.md

 ## Step 2: Download Recaf

-You can grab the official releases from the [GitHub releases](https://github.com/Col-E/Recaf/releases).
-You will want to pick the larger JAR file with the `-all.jar` suffix as this is the jar file that bundles all transitive dependencies *(Except JavaFX since it is platform specific)*.
+~~You can grab the official releases from the [GitHub releases](https://github.com/Col-E/Recaf/releases).
+You will want to pick the larger JAR file with the `-generic.jar` suffix as this is the jar file that bundles all transitive dependencies *(Except JavaFX since it is platform specific)*.~~

+> **NOTE**: Once Recaf 4 begins proper releases the statement above will be accurate.
+But for the time being Recaf 4 is only publishing snapshots under CI.

 If you want to try out features and fixes before they get bundled into a release you can also check the [CI](https://github.com/Col-E/Recaf/actions/workflows/build.yml) for nightly artifacts.
 You will need to be signed into GitHub to access the artifact downloads though.